High-dimensional separability for one- and few-shot learning: Multi-Correctors of AI Systems

-As a {\it legacy classifier} we have used a deep convolutional neural network whose structure is shown in Table \ref{table:network_structure}.
-The network's training set comprised $45,000$ images corresponding to Class $1$ - $9$ ($5,000$ images per class), and the test set comprised $9,000$ images from the CIFAR-10 {\it testing} set ($1,000$ images per class).
+As a legacy classifier we have used a deep convolutional neural network whose structure is shown in Table \ref{table:network_structure}.
+The network's training set comprised 45,000 images corresponding to Class $1$--$9$ ($5000$ images per class), and the test set comprised $9000$ images from the CIFAR-10 testing set ($1000$ images per class).
 No data augmentation was invoked as a part of the training process.
-The network by stochastic gradient descent with the momentum parameter set to $0.9$ and mini-batches of size $128$.
+The network by stochastic gradient descent with the momentum parameter was set to $0.9$ and mini-batches were of size $128$.
 Overall, we trained the network over $70$ epochs executed in $7$ training episodes of $10$-epoch training, and the learning rate was equal to $0.1/(1+0.001 k)$, where $k$ is the index of a training instance (a mini-batch) within a training episode.

 The network's accuracy, expressed as the percentage of correct classifications, was $0.84$ and $0.73$ on the training and testing sets, respectively (rounded to the second decimal point).
-Each $10$-epoch training episode took approximately $1.5$ hours to complete on an HP Zbook 15 G3 laptop with a Core i7-6820HQ CPU, $16$ Gb of RAM and Nvidia Quadro 1000M GPU.
+The network was trained in MATLAB R2021a.
+Each $10$-epoch training episode took approximately $1.5$ h to complete on an HP Zbook 15 G3 laptop with a Core i7-6820HQ CPU, $16$ Gb of RAM, and Nvidia Quadro 1000M GPU.

 {\it Task 1 (learning a new class)}.
 Our first task was to equip the trained network with a capability to learn a new class without expensive retraining.
-In order to achieve this aim we adopted an approach and algorithms presented in \cite{GorTyukPhil2018}, \cite{TyukinCluster2021}.
-According to this approach, for every input image $\boldsymbol{u}$ we generated its latent representation $\boldsymbol{x}$ of which the composition is shown in Table \ref{table:feature_vector}.
+In order to achieve this aim we adopted an approach and algorithms presented in \cite{GorTyukPhil2018,TyukinCluster2021}.
+According to this approach, for every input image $\boldsymbol{u}$ we generated its latent representation $\boldsymbol{x}$ of which the composition is shown in Table~\ref{table:feature_vector}.
+In our experiments we kept all dropout layers active after training.
+This was implemented by using ``forward'' method instead of ``predict'' when accessing feature vectors of relevant layers in the trained network.
+The procedure enabled us to simulate an environment in which AI correctors operate on data that are subjected to random perturbations.